Gardening

 The Ultimate Guide to Soil Blocking: A Sustainable Seed Starting Method

 I love soil blocking for a few reasons.
-I can fit so many more seedling starts in our little greenhouse, the roots and plants do so much better than being root bound in plastic trays.
-These soil blocks not only are healthier in the greenhouse, but also are so much healthier and ready to spread their roots once they get transplanted into the garden.
+I can fit so many more seedling starts in our little greenhouse and the roots and plants do so much better than being root bound in plastic trays.
+These soil blocks are not only healthier in the greenhouse, but also are so much livelier and ready to spread their roots once they get transplanted into the garden.
 All of that is reason enough to switch over!

 Why Soil Blocking is Better than Traditional Seed Starting: